-For more information see Client side documentation JobRetention

-Cleaning Prefix = <string> This directive defines a prefix string, which if it matches the beginning of a Volume name during labeling of a Volume, the Volume will be defined with the VolStatus set to Cleaning and thus Bacula will never attempt to use this tape.
+For more information see Client side documentation JobRetention to Cleaning and thus Bacula will never attempt to use this tape.
 This is primarily for use with autochangers that accept barcodes where the convention is that barcodes beginning with CLN are treated as cleaning tapes.